jku-lit-scsl/ecs-demo/README.md

 ## Repository Contents

 - Proof of Concept Implementation: A practical demonstration of the proposed cyber-resilient edge computing framework, showcasing its functionality and effectiveness.
-- Documentation: Documentation to guide you through setting up and running the proof of concept. (c.f. ``)
+- Documentation: Documentation to guide you through setting up and running the proof of concept. (c.f.
+"Getting Started")
 - Additional Resources: Supplementary materials, datasets, and resources used in the implementation and evaluation (c.f. `evaluation` and `dos`).

 ## Getting Started